BabarZKhan/Universal-Verification-Methdology-/README.md

 - The Universal Verification Methodology (UVM) is a standardized methodology for verifying integrated circuit designs.

 What is this repository about?
-- This repository consists of my UVM learning material and hardware codes written in SystemVerilog
+- This repository consists of my UVM learning material and hardware testbench codes written in SystemVerilog

 References:
 - Verification Academy (https://verificationacademy.com/)